Skip to content

 start_photomap

-After the startup messages, point your browser to http://localhost:8050 and follow the prompts.
+After the startup messages your browser opens to http://localhost:8050 automatically.